 Regional Director, Asia-Pacific

-Areas of Expertise: Southeast Asia, East Asia, Democratisation, Role of Women in Politics, US-Vietnam, China-Vietnam Relations.
+Areas of Expertise: Southeast Asia, East Asia, Democratization, Role of Women in Politics, US-Vietnam, China-Vietnam Relations.

 Policy Analyst (Germany)